 Chai Break is a periodic feature on This is Lit where we discuss books, blogging, and book blogging.
 Hiya, nerds!
 Chai Break is back again!
 As always, I’m not able to stick to a schedule for this feature on This is Lit.
 Shall we just call it that cool aunt who drops by whenever and…… Continue reading Chai Break: Can being a mood reader affect a book blogger?

 I recently finished reading The Sound and the Fury by William Faulkner and haven’t stopped talking about it ever since.
 In my review, I promised that I’ll share my thoughts about how the book can be read.
-Why does one need to know how to read book, you ask.
-Umm, have you tried reading this…… Continue reading How to read The Sound and the Fury by William Faulkner
+Why does one need to know how to read a book, you ask.
+Umm, have you tried reading…… Continue reading How to read The Sound and the Fury by William Faulkner

 Waddup, nerds?
 I’m going to be doing Dewey’s 24 hour readathon today.
 I’ve never done a readathon before, but since I’m already trying new things this month (read Look who fancies herself a poet now! | NaPoWriMo update), I decided to give this a try too.
 For the readathon, I’ve chosen several YA contemporary books.…… Continue reading My TBR for Dewey’s 24 Hour Readathon.